alessandro-gentilini/52things/chapters/Bentley_1.md

 Martin Bentley

-Given the huge scope of geological problems, it is not reasonable to assume that all problems can be solved using large, monolithic problems.
+Given the huge scope of geological problems, it is not reasonable to assume that all problems can be solved using large, monolithic programs.
 The requirements of a geochemist will be different to the requirements of a structural geologist.
 As such, they will work with different computational approaches.
 However, even within a given field, different problems need to be solved, so your monolithic tool that can handle gravity models does not work with